nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/tab-view.md

   </TabViewItem>
 </TabView>
 ```
-**Note:** TabViewItem only expects one child, try using it with a layout such as StackLayout
+**Note:** `TabViewItem` currently expects a single child element, in most cases you will want to wrap your content in a layout.

 [> screenshots for=TabView <]